schirmermischa/eumovie/docs/keyframes.md

 This matches the convention used by DS9, FITS headers, and most astronomy tools.
 It is the **opposite** of TIFF/screen coordinates (origin at upper-left, y downward).
-`eumovie` converts internally — you never need to worry about the flip.

-!!! tip "Finding coordinates in DS9"
-    Open your TIFF in DS9, set the coordinate readout to **Image**, and hover over the feature of interest.
-The displayed `x, y` values are your `cx, cy`.

 ## Camera angles